bcoe/travis-deploy-example/README.md

 ## Automatically Publishing From Travis CI

-The `.travis.yml` included in this repository automatically publishes to npm, if tests pass for a [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) that you push to GitHub.
+The `.travis.yml` included in this repository automatically publishes to npm, if tests pass for any [git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) that you push to GitHub.
 Here are the pertinent lines in the `.travis.yml` to support this:

 ```yaml